Other Licenses & Endorsements in Alaska

 Special Licenses in Alaska

 If you're looking to add bus driver to your resume, you'll quickly discover that Alaska demands an extensive training process.
-To obtain a bus license you must:

 - Be at least 21 years old and have at least 3 years of driving experience.

-- Pass a federally mandated drug test.
+- Pass a federally-mandated drug test.

 - Submit to fingerprinting.

 - Present your CDL with a passenger "P" endorsement.
 (If you don't have a CDL, please visit our Applying for a New CDL in Alaska page).